 Why it’s valuable: Ringers was one of the first projects to launch in 2021.
 In addition to its historic significance in the NFT space, it’s also one of the most popular Art Blocks Curated collections.

 10. CryptoPunk #7804: $7.56 million (4200 ETH)

-Next on our list of the most expensive NFTs is CryptoPunk #7804.
-This NFT was one of two major alien Punk sales to happen on March 11, 2021.
+Sale details: CryptoPunk #7804 was one of two major alien Punk sales to happen on March 11, 2021.
 Purchased for the equivalent of $7.5 million at the time, the 4,200 ETH price tag would amount to nearly $17 million at 2021 year-end.

-The significance of this purchase goes far beyond the price though.
+Why it’s valuable: Punk #7804 has some rare traits, including being one of only nine aliens in existence.
+But the significance of this purchase goes far beyond the price.
 Almost immediately after the Punk changed hands, we witnessed the birth of NFT collector and social media influencer Peruggia (who has been heavily speculated to be the alternate account of prominent investor Robert Leshner).

 9. CryptoPunk #3100: $7.57 million (4200 ETH)

-And while CryptoPunk #3100 is one of nine aliens in existence — making it an obviously influential Punk — similar to #8857, no one came forward to give this high-profile NFT a personality via social media.
+Why it’s valuable: CryptoPunk #3100 is one of nine aliens in existence, making it an influential and rare Punk.
+Similar to #8857, though, no one came forward to give this high-profile NFT a personality via social media.

 7. CryptoPunk #4156: $10.2 million (2500 ETH)

 Sale details: On December 9, 2021, CryptoPunk #4156 sold for $10.2 million.